John McDonogh’s Grave, Owings Mills, Maryland

 John McDonogh (1779 – 1850)

-Born in Baltimore, Maryland, John McDonogh grew up in a Scotch-Irish family.
-At the age of 14 he was apprenticed by his father to the mercantile trading house of William Taylor in Baltimore City.
-Even as a young adolescent boy, he performed well beyond his years and he was soon promoted to the position of traveling agent for Taylor.
-After many southern trips to ports of call around the country, McDonogh left Taylor’s trading house and established his own trading company in New Orleans, Louisiana.
+Born in Baltimore, Maryland, in 1779, John McDonogh grew up in a Scotch-Irish family.
+At the age of 14 his father apprenticed John to work at the mercantile trading house of William Taylor in Baltimore City.
+Even as a young adolescent, he performed well beyond his years and he was soon promoted to the position of traveling agent for Taylor.
+After many southern trips to ports-of-call around the country and to ports abroad, McDonogh left Taylor’s trading house and established his own trading company in New Orleans, Louisiana.
 The primary trading businesses of the time were in commodities.
-In McDonogh’s case sugar, which he imported from Islands in the Caribbean and sold to refineries and other commodity brokers in New Orleans.
+In McDonogh’s case sugar cane, which he imported from Islands in the Caribbean and sold to refineries and other commodity brokers in New Orleans.
 The business model was a success.

-In 1804 John McDonogh expanded the mercantile interest further to trading in people: the slave trade.
-With the surge in need for cheap labor to tend crops and harvest cotton, tobacco and other cash crops, his business boomed.
-McDonogh’s company earnings rose, and he began to invest his profits in real estate.
+In 1804 John McDonogh expanded his mercantile interest further to trading in people: the slave trade.
+With the surge in need for cheap labor to plant seeds, tend crops and harvest cash crops (cotton and tobacco primarily), his business boomed.
+McDonogh’s company earnings rose, and he plowed his profits back into real estate.

 In approximately 1817, however, McDonogh had a profound change of heart: he developed an aversion for the slave trade.
 In his own home he began doling out to his servants “time-off in recompense for work.”
-He emancipated his slaves after 15 years of hard work and servitude.
-McDonogh also became an active member in the American Colonization Society, which transported “manumitted slaves” back to the countries in Africa from which they came and resettled them in their native countries.
+He emancipated his slaves after 15 years of hard work and servitude, for a fee.
+By “working off their time” McDonogh thought of himself as a humanitarian.
+After all he laid out a path for his slaves to buy their way back to freedom or their native land.
+With his newfound conscience, McDonogh became an active member in the American Colonization Society, which transported “manumitted slaves” back to the countries in Africa from which they came.
+The Society offered to resettle the former slaves in their native countries.

-As McDonogh’s interest in slaves waned, his excitement about real estate accelerated.
+As McDonogh’s interest in slaves waned, his excitement about southern real estate accelerated.
 He began acquiring large tracts of land.
 Believing that New Orleans, much like New York and London, would boom to be one of the major ports in the world, he was in a frenzy to buy land.
-New Orleans was the center of commerce for two primary reasons: 1) its central location to the States, and 2) its easy access via boat to the major cities in the center of the country.
-At the delta of the Mississippi, New Orleans was at the confluence of the largest river on the continent and McDonogh was convinced that location made it a natural winner in any future land grab.
+New Orleans was an epicenter of commerce for two primary reasons: 1) its central location to the States, and 2) its easy access via boat to the major cities in the center of the country.
+Located at the delta of the Mississippi, New Orleans was the confluence of the largest river on the continent, and McDonogh was convinced that location, location, location made it a natural winner in any future land grab.

-His early speculation was that the land values were incredibly cheap: since it was delta land the “real estate” consisted of swamp land, drainage areas, bayous and marshes.
-His best guess was that the land valued would escalate to the point where his “wetland” could be drained, filled, developed, and leased to others, all at a handsome profit to his acquisition prices.
+His early speculation was that the land values were incredibly cheap.
+Since it was a delta, the “real estate” consisted of swamp land, drainage areas, bayous and marshes.
+His best guess was that the land values would escalate to the point where his “wetlands” could be drained, filled, developed and leased to others, all at a handsome profit above his acquisition prices.
 What could go wrong?

-Upon his death in 1850, McDonogh owned well over 600,000 acres of land in several states and he was considered one of the land wealthiest men in the US.
-His estate was in limbo for many years, but, ruling from the grave, McDonogh believed that he had invested so wisely that in his will he could provide for many causes.
+Upon his death in 1850, McDonogh owned well over 600,000 acres of land in several states (Florida, Georgia, Alabama, Mississippi, Louisiana) and he was considered one of the land-wealthiest men in the US.
+Those fortunes did not last.
+Due to the Civil War his estate values plummeted and his land was in limbo for many years.
+Wishing to rule from the grave, McDonogh had constructed what he believed was a near iron-clad will.
+He believed fervently that he had invested so wisely that he could provide generously for his many social causes.

 In his lifetime McDonogh was a major benefactor of education.
-At the same time, perhaps the best way to understand McDonogh is to see how he put his money where his mouth was in his will.
+At the same time, perhaps the best way to understand McDonogh is to see how he put his money where his mouth was.
+Simply look at his will.
 He placed education at the center of his legacy.
-His last will and testament, prepared in 1838, has schools all over it.
+His last will and testament, prepared in 1838, called for gifts to found or expand schools all over it.

 In his personal writings, John McDonogh always showed an intense interest in education, particularly for the poor.
-During his life he supervised and paid for the education of several siblings, as well as a number of New Orleans orphans.
-McDonogh held the fact self-evident that only through education could poor and unfortunate people be lifted from a life of sin and degradation.
+During his lifetime he supervised and paid for the education of several siblings, as well as a number of New Orleans orphans.
+McDonogh held the fact self-evident that only through education could poor and unfortunate people be lifted from a life of sin and degradation to one of God-fearing and productive contributions to society.

 His philosophical interests in education were manifested in the kinds of organizations he founded and supported after he had died.
-Among the requests for his estate were the following three:
+Among the requests for his estate were the following three (representing 37.5% of his estate’s income):

 - One-eighth of the land holdings income is to go to the city of New Orleans for the purpose of establishing an asylum for the poor.